edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

 [video 5 - extra problems](https://www.youtube.com/embed/lFTCVUCbNoM)<p>

 Question:<br>
-If you import sympy and define x as a variable,  what would be the input from the following code?<br>
+If you import sympy and define x as a variable,  what would be the output from the following code?<br>
   example = 3*x - 12<br>
   equation = Eq(example,0)<br>
   solution = solve(equation,x)<br>